Squarific/TiledCanvas/readme.md

 Needs to be called after you are done drawing.
 The callback will be called once the whole queue is done.

+tiledCanvas.drawToCanvas(canvas, from, to)
+Where from and to are an array of two elements, ie: [x, y] Canvas has to be a canvas.

 ## Disable unloading certain chunks

 Overwrite paint.beforeUnloadChunk = function (cx, cy) and return false if a chunk should not be unloaded.